 Responding to the crisis in Iraq

 Iraq is currently facing one of the largest humanitarian crises in the world.
-More than 1.9 million Iraqis have been displaced by violence since January 2014 and many are in urgent need of help.
+Over 2 million Iraqis have been displaced by violence since January 2014 and many are still in urgent need of help as the winter starts.
+The security situation is unpredictable and could lead to additional suffering of civilians and fresh waves of displacement.

-- UNDP leads the Social Cohesion and Sustainable Livelihoods cluster (for IDPs) and the Livelihoods Sector (Syrian refugees)
+- UNDP co-leads with DRC the Social Cohesion and Sustainable Livelihoods cluster (for IDPs) and the Livelihoods Sector (Syrian refugees)

 - UNDP leads the resilience response in close cooperation with UNHCR

-- UNDP supports 12 community-based livelihoods and small infrastructure projects amounting to US$ 2.3 million in total
+- UNDP supports a series of community-based livelihoods and small infrastructure projects amounting to US$ 2.4 million in total

-- UNDP joins forces with UN-Habitat, IOM and local governments to provide prefabricated shelters to 12,500 vulnerable IDPs in Dohuk, Erbil, Suleymaniyah
+- UNDP joined forces with UN-Habitat, IOM and local governments to provide basic services in three new camps equipped with caravans for some 10,000 vulnerable IDPs in Dohuk, Erbil, Suleymaniya

 The UN and humanitarian partners are providing emergency life-saving shelter, food, clean water and sanitation, and medical aid to hundreds of thousands of displaced people.

-With Iraq already playing host to more than 215,000 refugees from the conflict in Syria, the crisis is challenging the capacity of the federal, regional and local authorities to provide even the most basic of services.
+With Iraq already playing host to some 250,000 refugees from the conflict in Syria, the crisis is challenging the capacity of the federal, regional and local authorities to provide even the most basic of services.

 UNDP is supporting the Iraqi authorities in strengthening their crisis coordination capacity to effectively respond.
-UNDP is also providing assistance to local authorities, helping to build community infrastructure as needs arise, by for example, digging fresh water wells and improving environmental sanitation.
+UNDP is also providing assistance to local authorities, helping to build community infrastructure as needs arise by, for example, digging fresh water wells, improving environmental sanitation or connecting camps to the electricity network.

 Serious human rights abuses have been reported against civilians, and many displaced people are traumatized.
 UNDP and its non-government partners are building on previous efforts with Syrian refugees in northern and central Iraq to intensify legal aid services and psycho-social support for those affected, especially for youth and victims of gender-based violence.

-UNDP is working with other agencies and partners to provide livelihoods opportunities for refugees, displaced people and the communities hosting them.
-Short-term cash transfer activities also address the needs of the most vulnerable families.
+UNDP is working with other agencies and partners to provide livelihoods opportunities for refugees, displaced people and the communities hosting through small grants for community projects amounting to total $2.4 million US dollars.
+Short-term cash-for-work activities also address the needs of the most vulnerable families.

-Finally, UNDP steps-up its support to strengthening legal, judicial and security sector reform to help the government address the plight of the displaced and improve governance structures.
+Finally, UNDP steps-up its support to strengthening legal, judicial and security sector reforms.
+This includes capacity building to help the Iraqi government implement its 4-year development programme and timely address potential setbacks in the country's socio-economic development.

 - UNDP-UNHCR Operational Framework for Iraq, 23 Nov 2014 English